dusaprotocol/docs/docs/contracts/Pair.md

 `StaticArray`<`u8`\>

-staticArray<u8> containing :
+staticArray<u8\> containing :
- -feesX.total The total fees of tokenX
+ - feesX.total The total fees of tokenX
- -feesY.total The total fees of tokenY
+ - feesY.total The total fees of tokenY
- -feesX.protocol The protocol fees of tokenX -feesY.protocol The protocol fees of tokenY
+ - feesX.protocol The protocol fees of tokenX
+ - feesY.protocol The protocol fees of tokenY

 #### Defined in